8

 Terra sat facing the table.
 She nodded.
 “Yeah, I am.
 Nobody's come to chase me out.”

-“Well, I'm not too worried about that sort of thing, but your parents... they passed away, didn't they?”
+“Well, I'm not too worried about that sort of thing, but your parents... they passed away, didn’t they?”
 She hesitated a little.
-"What I mean is, I don't want my presence to be a bother.”
+"What I mean is, I'm just wondering if it's really okay for me to be here..”

 “Ah, you're worried about that?
 It's fine, it's already been five—no, six years.”

 Terra watched Diode's face closely as she said that, then quietly nodded.
 “Then...
-I'll be candid.
-My parents were a twister and decompa pair like us.
+I'll be honest with you.
+My parents were a twister and decomper pair like us.
 While I remember times I made them angry, it never escalated to verbal abuse.
 They were good parents.
 They took a weeklong resort trip to FBB's water moon Tova while I holed up to focus on my cruise school graduation and distributor specialization exams.
 They were struck by ice bombs from a fluke cryovolcanic eruption on their way back.”

-“Their kid was going through a critical time like that, they were out goofing off–”
+“Their kid was going through a critical time like that and they were out goofing off–”

 “Ah, you don’t have to get angry about it.”
 Terra desperately waved her hands around as Diode started standing up.
 “I suggested it so I could study quietly by myself.”